 - In a large bowl, beat cream cheese and sugar with an electric mixer.
 Then mix in eggs, sour cream, and vanilla.

 - Divide batter evenly between 12 liners, filling each cup up to about 1/4 inch from the top.

-- Bake 15 to 18 minutes, or until a toothpick inserted the center comes out clean and the tops are set.
+- Bake 20 minutes, or until a toothpick inserted the center comes out clean and the tops are set.
 Be careful not to open the oven too many times or they will collapse (it's normal for them to sink a little and provides a spot for the filling).
 Remove from oven and let them cool completely.
 You can also chill in the fridge for at least 30 minutes, or until firm.

 - Once chilled, add your favorite toppings before serving.

 Nutrition provided is an estimate.
 It will vary based on specific ingredients used.

 Did you make this recipe?
 Don’t forget to give it a star rating below!

 Love these mini cheesecakes!
 I poured some caramel on top and they were AMAZING.